Faculty Academy Staff

 He has been instrumental in supporting faculty through the use of Brightspace and developing effective teaching strategies for both in-person and online modalities (synchronous or asynchronous).
 His dedication to fostering academic excellence and innovation has significantly enhanced the educational experience for both faculty and students.
 His passion for advancing interdisciplinary scholarship, integrating educational technology to improve teaching and learning, and fostering collaborative research will be pivotal in driving the Faculty Academy's mission forward.
 He is an Assistant Professor of Practice for Religion in the Philosophy & Religion Department.

-- Brightspace: Learning Management System (LMS)
+Brightspace: Learning Management System (LMS) administration and optimization

-- Ellucian: Intelligent Learning Platform (ILP)
+Ellucian: Intelligent Learning Platform (ILP) data synchronization

 Marsha Wilson Wood holds a Master of Education in Curriculum and Instruction with a focus in Higher Education from Purdue University Global and a postgraduate certificate in Instructional Systems Technology from Indiana University - Bloomington.
 She also focused on Educational Psychology in doctoral studies at Walden University.